-- D. The Land Use Planning and Zoning Department determines that no other location is available on the property to build a principal structure of a comparable size to the structure proposed for relocation that will result in compliance with the shoreland setback requirement per § 338-32A. - E. The Land Use Planning and Zoning Department shall issue a permit that requires a mitigation plan that shall be approved by the Land Use Planning and Zoning Department and implemented by the property owner by the date specified in the permit.
+- B. The existing principal structure is at least 35 feet from the ordinary high-water mark. - C. No portion of the relocated structure is located any closer to the ordinary high-water mark than the closest point of the existing principal structure. - D. The Land Use Planning and Zoning Department determines that no other location is available on the property to build a principal structure of a comparable size to the structure proposed for relocation that will result in compliance with the shoreland setback requirement per § 338-32A. - E. The Land Use Planning and Zoning Department shall issue a permit that requires a mitigation plan that shall be approved by the Land Use Planning and Zoning Department and implemented by the property owner by the date specified in the permit.
 The mitigation plan shall meet the standards found in Article XII and include enforceable obligations of the property owner to establish or maintain measures that the Land Use Planning and Zoning Department determines are adequate to offset the impacts of the permitted expansion on water quality, near-shore aquatic habitat, upland wildlife habitat, and natural scenic beauty.
 The mitigation measures shall be proportional to the amount and impacts of the replaced or relocated structure being permitted.
 The obligations of the property owner under the mitigation plan shall be evidenced by an instrument recorded in the office of the County Register of Deeds. - F. All other provisions of this chapter shall be met.

-§ 338-59 Maintenance, repair, replacement or vertical expansion of structures authorized by
+§ 338-59 Maintenance, repair, replacement or vertical expansion of structures authorized by variance.

-- A. A structure of which any part has been authorized to be located within the shoreland setback area by a variance granted before July 13, 2015, may be maintained, repaired, replaced, restored, rebuilt, or remodeled if the activity does not expand the footprint of the authorized structure.
+- A. A structure of which any part has been authorized to be located within the shoreland setback area by a variance granted before July 135, 2015, may be maintained, repaired, replaced, restored, rebuilt, or remodeled if the activity does not expand the footprint of the authorized structure.
 Additionally, the structure may be vertically expanded unless the vertical expansion would extend more than 35 feet above grade level.
 Counties may allow expansion of a structure beyond the existing footprint if the expansion is necessary to comply with applicable state or federal requirements. - B. Note: § 59.692(1k)(a)2, Wis.
 Stats., prohibits counties from requiring any approval or imposing any fee or mitigation requirement for the activities specified in § 338-59.
 However, it is important to note that property owners may be required to obtain permits or approvals and counties may impose fees under ordinances adopted pursuant to other statutory requirements, such as floodplain zoning, general zoning, sanitary codes, building codes, or even stormwater erosion control.